Back to Blog

 Most TORS patients return home in 2-4 days and resume normal activities in 3-4 weeks.
 Some temporary throat soreness and swallowing difficulty is normal.
 Speech therapy helps optimize recovery.

-What is the cost of TORS surgery in Chennai?
+How can I find out the cost of TORS surgery in Chennai?

 Who is a recommended TORS surgeon in Chennai?